MichelMoriniaux/BigPowerBox/Arduino/BigPowerBox/README.md

     const String boardSignature = "mmmmmmmmppppaath";

 # Hardware expansion
 The board is expandable through the exposed i2c interface via the RJ12 connector.
 Currently are supported SHT31, AHT10 and the PCA9548A i2c multiplexer, allowing you to build complex temperature probe setups.
-The setups allow you to either have a simple Temperature / Humidity sensor to turn on the configured PWM ports when the temperature dips below the dewpoint or have a more complex setup with dedicated temperature feedback for each PWM port (adjusting each port output to maintain +3C above the dewpoint).
+The setups allow you to either have a simple Temperature / Humidity sensor to turn on the configured PWM ports when the temperature dips below the dewpoint or have a more complex setup with dedicated temperature feedback for each PWM port (adjusting each port output to maintain a configurable temperature offset above the dewpoint).
 The RJ12 port has the following pinout

     pin 1: NC